-Students can also choose the two year master's programme offered by the University of Twente (The Netherlands) and the Westfälische Wilhelms-Universität Münster (Germany).
+Students can also choose the one and a half year year master's programme offered by the University of Twente (The Netherlands) and the Westfälische Wilhelms-Universität Münster (Germany).
 This programme leads to the double diploma.
-In this case students follow additional relevant courses of 60 EC in total offered by the Westfälische Wilhelms-Universität Münster from the second semester (the German 'Summer Semester') on.
+In this case students follow additional relevant courses of 30 EC in total offered by the Westfälische Wilhelms-Universität Münster from the second semester (the German 'Summer Semester') on.
 The specific courses will be made known during the first semester of the academic year.
+Muenster is in the process of changing the double diploma to a two-year (120 EC) programme.
+It is expected that upcoming summer semester (From April 2017 on) is the last time the double diploma consists of a total of 90 EC.